-Task A personal investigation that explores a specific technique or theme in both literary and non-literary discourse (2,500-3,000 words).
-Novel and non-literary material.
+A personal investigation that explores a specific technique or theme in both literary and non-literary discourse (2,500-3,000 words).

-Exam Title: Compare and contrast the presentation of race in the novel The Help and Barrack Obama's first presidential speech.
+Example Title: Compare and contrast the presentation of race in the novel 'The Help' and Barrack Obama's first presidential speech.